French Apple Cake Recipe (Invisible Apple Cake)

 What is French Apple Cake?

-French Apple Cake is a simple cake.
-It’s a very rustic and beautiful cake apple dessert with a soft, custardy center and slightly crisp, golden top.
-The layer of thinly sliced apples is what creates a moist and tender texture, while still being mildly sweet and buttery with a light layer of sprinkle sugar and sliced almonds.
 French Apple Cake originates from the Normandy region of France, which is known for its apple orchards.
 Some apple cake recipes may also call for rum extract to really bring out the classic French flavors of desserts.
-If you like desserts made with fruit, your going to love my Strawberry Tiramisu, Easy Braided Danish Puff Pastry and Brown Butter Banana Bread.
+If you like desserts made with fruit, your going to love my Strawberry Tiramisu, Easy Braided Danish Puff Pastry and Browned Butter Banana Bread.

 Why do I need to fold my ingredients?

 Most baking recipes have specific directions for a reason – there is a science behind baking!
 I wish I could tell you to pour everything into the same bowl, mix at the same time and the end result would be great but that’s not true.
-If it was that easy, everyone would start their own bakery – including me!
-Folding is key in recipes where incorporating air and volume are important.
-Mixing together would deflate the air pockets that are created.

-How to fold ingredients together.
+How to fold ingredients together

 Use the right tool